-Craig Thomas joined the Evans School faculty in 2006, after serving on the faculty at the University of Massachusetts, Amherst.
+Craig Thomas joined the Evans School in 2006, after serving on the faculty at the University of Massachusetts, Amherst.
 Thomas teaches courses in policy processes, environmental policy, performance management, and research design.
-His current research analyzes collaboration among public, private, and nonprofit partners as an alternative form of governance to centralized planning and command-and-control regulation.
+His research analyzes collaboration among public, private, and nonprofit partners as an alternative form of governance to centralized planning and command-and-control regulation.
 He also studies a variety of environmental topics, including climate change, marine fisheries, habitat conservation planning, and watershed management.

 He is the author of Bureaucratic Landscapes: Interagency Cooperation and the Preservation of Biodiversity (MIT Press, 2003), and co-author of Collaborative Environmental Management: What Roles for Government?
 (RFF Press, 2004).
 He has also published numerous articles in interdisciplinary journals, and is former editor of the Journal of Public Administration Research and Theory.